khaled-sadek/blade-boring-avatars/README.md

 ## Compatibility

+- **PHP**: 8.2 or higher
-- Laravel: 7 – 12
+- **Laravel**: 10 – 12

-- PHP: 8.1+
+> **Note for Laravel 7-9 users**: If you're using an older version of Laravel, please use version 1.x of this package which supports PHP 8.1 and Laravel 7-9.

-Note: The package auto-discovers its service provider.
-No manual registration is required.
+This package auto-discovers its service provider, so no manual registration is required.

 ## Props